savonet/book/introduction.md

 which we are still using today.
 The name of the language was a play on word around "savonet" which sounds like "savonette", a soap bar in French.

-On the day where the project had to be presented to the teachers, the demo miserably failed, but soon after that they ware able to run a webradio with several static (but periodically reloaded) playlists, scheduled on different times, with a jingle added to the usual stream every hour, with the possibility of live interventions, allowing for user requests via a bot on IRC which would
+On the day when the project had to be presented to the teachers, the demo miserably failed, but soon after that they were able to run a webradio with several static (but periodically reloaded) playlists, scheduled on different times, with a jingle added to the usual stream every hour, with the possibility of live interventions, allowing for user requests via a bot on IRC which would